 The old adage “you get what you pay for” holds true with sunglasses.
 So, brands like Maui Jim, Oakley, Ray Bans, etc. will have longer-lasting UV protection built into the lens.
 Even with regular cleaning, this protection cannot be rubbed off, minimizing the chances for harmful rays to negatively affect eyesight and retinal health.
 So, it may seem like you’re overpaying for sunglasses, but you will probably save money and time at the eye doctor’s office in the long run because you have invested in sunglasses that provide proper eye protection.

 If you would like to talk with one of our eye care specialists about proper eye protection and how you can keep your eyes healthy during the warmer months (and year-round), contact us today to schedule an appointment with Providence Eye & Laser Specialists.
-Dr. Vanessa Mills and Dr. Lee Raykovicz are now accepting new patients over the age of 10 for general eye care.
+Dr. Vanessa Mills is now accepting new patients over the age of 10 for general eye care.